 Loss of Financial Aid

 A student whose appeal has been denied will lose eligibility for financial aid and will be required to provide his/her own financial assistance to continue his/her education.
+A student can not appeal a term that has already ended.
 The decision of the Director of Financial Aid for all appeals will be final.
 It is the student’s responsibility to present evidence to the Director of Financial Aid at the time he/she has met the minimum requirements for reinstatement of financial aid.